HL7/davinci-crd/input/pagecontent/hooks.md

 ##### encounter-start
 This hook is described in the CDS Hook specification [here](https://cds-hooks.hl7.org/hooks/encounter-start/2020May/encounter-start/).
 This version of the CRD implementation guide refers to version 1.0 of the hook.

-This hook would be triggered when a patient is admitted, a patient arrives for an out-patient visit and/or when a provider first engages with a patient during an encounter.
+This hook would be triggered when a patient is admitted, a patient arrives for an out-patient, visit and/or when a provider first engages with a patient during an encounter.
 The `encounter-start` hook serves a similar purpose to the [appointment-book](#appointment-book) hook, though it provides less lead time to react to recommendations.
-If the purpose of the appointment is to perform a service that requires a 2-week prior authorization process, it is more efficient to identify prior-authorization requirements proactively though the use of appointment-book to prevent the patient from showing up for an appointment that will need to be cancelled and rescheduled.
+If the purpose of the appointment is to perform a service that requires a 2-week prior authorization process, it is more efficient to identify prior-authorization requirements proactively through the use of the appointment-book hook to prevent the patient from showing up for an appointment that will need to be canceled and rescheduled.

-The advice returned for this hook would include the same sorts of advice as provided for [appointment-book](#appointment-book).
+The advice returned for this hook would include the same sorts of advice as provided for using [appointment-book](#appointment-book).
 However, the hook is still necessary because not all encounters will be the result of appointments, not all systems that schedule appointments will necessarily have checked for coverage requirements, and the patient's circumstances and/or coverage as well as the payer's guidelines could have evolved since the appointment was scheduled.

-Note that Practitioner and PractitionerRole include both licensed healthcare professionals as well as administrative staff.
+Note that Practitioner and PractitionerRole include both licensed healthcare professionals, as well as administrative staff.

-The profiles expected to be used for the resources resolved to by the userId, patientId and encounterId context references are as follows:
+The profiles expected to be used for the resources resolved to by the userId, patientId, and encounterId context references are as follows:

 <table class="grid">